o3de/o3de.org/content/docs/tools-ui/uidev-tab-component.md

 Create a simple tab widget with movable, closeable tabs and an action in the action toolbar\.

 Note that you can also customize the tab action toolbar using the `AzQtComponents::TabWidgetActionToolBar` class\.
 To do this, you will need to include `AzQtComponents/Components/Widgets/TabWidgetActionToolBar.h`\.
-You can add your customized toolbar using the tab widget’s `setActionToolBar()` function\.
+You can add your customized toolbar using the tab widget's `setActionToolBar()` function\.

  **Example**